 If you love books of Jane Austen, you shouldn’t miss the fact that her characters occasionally go to Bath.
 She herself has been there a couple of times – and even lived in this city from 1801 to 1806.

 You won’t miss The Jane Austen Centre when walking along the Gay street – Jane Austin’s waxwork welcomes you at its doors.
 It highlights all the connections the author had with Bath and shows how her stays in there influenced her writings.
-I remember enjoying it quite a lot when I was in Bath for the very first time about 8 years ago!
+I remember enjoying it quite a lot when I was in Bath for the very first time about 10 years ago – and I’ve just revisited it during my last trip!

 The oldest shopping spot in Bath, the 800-year-old Guildhall Market is famous for its small stalls with goodies and various food.
 Christmas market is also usually held nearby.